HETIC-MT-P2021/aio-group3-proj01/COMMIT_CONVENTIONS.md

 The `Tag` should be in the list above

-The `scope` should define the context of the affected changes.
+The `Scope` should define the context of the affected changes.

 The `Message` should not be confused with git commit message.